RE

 The RE curriculum at Folkestone Primary has been designed to provide students with a deep understanding and appreciation of the major world religions, their beliefs, practices and values.
 Our RE curriculum is designed to engage students in meaningful and relevant discussions, activities and experiences that foster their spiritual, moral, social and cultural development.

 Following the National Curriculum, we aim to ensure that students acquire a sound knowledge and understanding of world religions.
-Our RE curriculum is informed by the Kent agreed syllabus for RE from the Canterbury Diocese, which provides a rich and diverse curriculum that reflects the cultural and religious diversity of our school community.
+We use the PlanBee Religious Education Scheme of Learning, which provides a rich and diverse curriculum that reflects the cultural and religious diversity of our school community.

 Our RE curriculum is planned to be progressive, building on prior learning and experiences, and to encourage students to reflect on their own experiences, thoughts, and feelings.
 We aim to develop students’ critical thinking and enquiry skills, encouraging them to ask questions and to explore the meaning and significance of religious beliefs, teachings and practices.